ESP-IDF support (ESP32) for Watmonitor project

 In this case, only the process stops for a given time, while other processes can continue to operate.
 Each task has an assigned stack, priority with the option to select the ESP32 kernel on which the task will be performed.
 Tasks related to WiFi transmission, Bluetooth connectivity can be run at the request of the user on the core of the protocol, where the WiFi / BT stack is also serviced.
 Standard sub-programs for measurement should be run on the second so-called Xtens processor core.

 I used FreeRTOS for the last year to create a demonstration application of a sensor node on ESP32 in my diploma thesis.
-I decided to create a sample implementation in the Water Level Monitor project, which uses ESP32, but the program was created only in the Arduino IDE.
+I decided to create a sample implementation in the Water Level Monitor (Watmonitor) project, which uses ESP32, but the program was created only in the Arduino IDE.
 When creating the application, I focused and set myself the goal of creating a total of 2 tasks, using inter-task communication using the queue - Queue.
 The queue uses a FIFO buffer, i. the first item added to the queue is read by the second task read first (First in, First out).

 After an item is successfully taken from the queue, this item is deleted from the buffer.
 There are also advanced features for Queue handling that can select an item without deleting it from the buffer.
 In addition to the functions for inserting / removing an item from / into the buffer, there is also an extension with ISR, which allows their use in interrupt routines (their service is guaranteed).
 When writing to the queue, it is possible to write to its beginning or end.
 In this sample implementation, it doesn't matter because the task is performed immediately and the measurement is performed after 5 minutes, so there is never more than 1 item in the buffer.